outdreamer/build-a-cure-1/docs/specific_methods/math_semantic_map.md

       - whether standard deviation & k are different (and how different they are) determines the relationship
       - this is non-trivial but derivable from the original formula, which also has two other variables
       - the reason this is non-trivial is it detects an expectation of a similarity/relationship between k & standard deviation

+      - this key relationship is an example of an important metadata attribute of the original function and is derivable (programmatically)

   - build math logic/plain language translation function - example: https://adventuresinmachinelearning.com/improve-neural-networks-part-1/
     - in order to implement this, you need to: